-The College of Haringey, Enfield & North East London as part of the Capital City College Group (CCCG) is deep routed in its local community with a core mission statement "To help individuals, employers and our community to succeed by providing outstanding applied vocational training and education with a particular focus on skills for employment" with our vision "To be the number one skills college for businesses and communities, offering a full range of courses to help people on to skilled jobs, apprenticeships or university."
+The College of Haringey, Enfield & North East London as part of the Capital City college Group (CCCG) is deep routed in its local community with a core mission statement "To help individuals, employers and our community to succeed by providing outstanding applied vocational training and education with a particular focus on skills for employment" with our Vision "To be the number one skills college for businesses and communities, offering a full range of courses to help people on to skilled jobs, apprenticeships or university."

-The Borough Plan includes a number of Outcomes, of which the college is wholly supportive and committed to.
-In the People Priority, there is reference to every young person, whatever their background, having a pathway to success for the future.
+The Borough Plan includes a number of Outcomes, of which the College is wholly supportive and committed to.
+In the People Priority, there is reference to every young person, whatever their background, has a pathway to success for the future.
 In the Economy Priority, there is a commitment to a borough where all residents have access to training and skills development opportunities and more people are supported into work.
-The College's community comprises of 72% BAME and provides training, apprenticeships and employability skills to over 12,000 learners each year.
-Nearly 75% of these learners come from the bottom three bands of the most deprived wards in England.
+The College's community comprises of 72% BAME and provides training , apprenticeships and employability skills to over 12,000 learners each year.
+Nearly 75% of these learners come from the bottom 3 bands of the most deprived wards in England.

-Many learners go on from the college to university or to achieve level 3 and above qualifications for which the College offers at least 15 different vocational routes including specialisms in Nursing, Business, Childcare & Education, Construction, Creative & Digital, Computing, Engineering, Hair & Beauty, Health & Science, Accounting & Finance and Social Care.
-With over 1000 Apprentices on our programme, the College is a significant London beacon for apprenticeship training and training to support employer's needs.
+Many learners go on from the College to University or to achieve level 3 and above qualifications for which the College offers at least 15 different vocational routes including specialisms in Nursing, Business, Childcare & Education, Construction, Creative & Digital, Computing, Engineering, Hair & Beauty, Health & Science, Accounting & Finance and Social Care.
+With over 1000 Apprentices on programme the College is a significant London beacon for apprenticeship training and training to support employer's needs.

-Our Specialist Education Needs (SEN) and supported learning provision is high quality with a direct focus on preparing and transitioning learners to employment or supported living including supported internships.
-We contribute considerably to the reduction in NEET's and reducing permanent fixed term exclusion with our 14-16 provision which attracts learners from nine surrounding boroughs including significant enrolments from Haringey schools.
+Our specialist SEN and supported learning provision is high quality with a direct focus on preparing and transitioning learners to employment or supported living including supported internships.
+We contribute considerably to the reduction in NEET's and reducing permanent fixed term exclusion with our 14-16 provision which attracts learners from 9 surrounding Boroughs including significant enrolments from Haringey Schools.

-As a high quality further education provider, the college prides itself on its customer satisfaction rates.
-The college achieved the highest learner satisfaction rates in England in 2016/17 and the highest employer satisfaction rates in London for the last two years
+As a high quality further education provider the College prides its self on its customer satisfaction rates.
+The College achieved the highest learner satisfaction rates in England in 2016/17 and the highest employer satisfaction rates in London for the last 2 years.